How Do You Write Functions Like This?

 What's Martin is advocating is bottom-up approach to software development: first make it work, then make it beautiful( = "clean", in Matrins worldview).

 But this is not the only way to design software!
-In my experience, some of the most elegant solutions emerge from top-down thinking:

 1. Start by imagining how you want the code to look like

-2. Draft pseudocode
+2. Sketch it in pseudocode

 3. Gradually fill in the implementation details, making adjustments as needed while preserving the original design